 How much does building a pergola cost?
 Whether you do it yourself or hire someone, that answer will vary depending on the size of the structure, the materials used and the features incorporated in its construction.
 If you’re doing it yourself, you can generally pick up a basic kit for around $1,500 or $2,000.
 Do you prefer to design your own?
 On average, the materials to build a wooden pergola from scratch will run around $3,000.

-Of course, to calculate the true cost of doing it yourself, you’ll need to look beyond the initial price tag.
+Of course, to calculate the true cost of building a pergola while doing it yourself, you’ll need to look beyond the initial price tag.
 Be sure to consider these factors:

 - How much time will you need to invest to complete the project?
 While they may not cost you anything out of pocket, your time and labor have value.